-When organizations implement a new HRIS, the training required for all the employees, managers, and HR professional to learn the new system can be time consuming and frustrating, especially when the system is unfamiliar to the trainers.
-An HRIS analyst can be very helpful at this juncture, as they can provide insight for the best use of the system and also field questions.
+When organizations implement a new HRIS, the training required for all the employees, managers, and HR professionals to learn the new system can be time-consuming and frustrating, especially when the system is unfamiliar to the trainers.
+An HRIS analyst can be very helpful at this juncture, as they can provide insight into the best use of the system and also field questions.

 While vendor representatives can offer some assistance with HRIS training, employees may feel more comfortable receiving this instruction from an HRIS expert.
 These experts remain “in-house” and are available for later consultation.

 Hiring an HRIS analyst can help companies ensure that the time spent planning and budgeting for the new system will actually be put to good use.
 It is difficult to change processes in any company and without the proper support, employees, managers, and even HR professionals may resort to using their prior system.

 An HRIS analyst can provide support and encouragement in this season of change, which will help ease fears regarding the new system and actively engage employees and managers in using HRIS features and functions on a daily basis.

 Hiring the Right HRIS Consultant